santiagomd11/KeyVault-Secrets-Rotation-StorageAccount-PowerShell/README.md

 This project framework provides the following features:

-* Azure function (AKVStorageAccountConnector) to manage Storage Account key.
+* Azure function (AkvStorageAccountConnector) to manage Storage Account key.
 It is triggered by Event Grid

 * ARM template for function deployment

 ## Functions

-* AKVStorageAccountConnector - event triggered function, performs storage account key import and rotation
+* AkvStorageAccountConnector - event triggered function, performs storage account key import and rotation

 ### Installation